DevOps101-Trainer/project3-GitTraining/README.md

 This is the third Project for GIt training.
 We are adding more description here
 This will help the users understand about how our project works.

+Editing for GUI
+Will use Tortoise Git to demo